PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/the_cpp_language.md

 A freestanding implementations generally provide fewer standard-library facilities, but must include certain basic requirements, provided by this minimal list of headers from the standard library:  `<cstddef>`, `<cfloat>`, `<limits>`, `<climits>`, `<cstdint>`, `<cstdlib>`, `<new>`, `<typeinfo>`, `<exception>`, `<initializer_list>`, `<cstdalign>`, `<cstdarg>`, `<cstdbool>`, `<type_traits>`, and `<atomic>`.

 Some implementations provide a non-standard option that does not use exceptions for really minimal, bare metal programming (directly implemented on hardware).

+The C++ standard leaves some important features and rules to be implementation-defined.
+There is therefore much scope for unexpected behaviours between implementations.

+Programs often rely upon on implementation-defined behaviours.

+To enable portability the programmed should always understand be clear about which features , it is wise to be explicit about what implementation-defined features are being used and to try to isolate implementation specific features to specific parts of the program - in separate files, functions etc. - then only these sections need be changed.

 ```